METALS-Copper falls as market braces for new U.S. tariffs on China

-* Concerns tariffs will hurt growth, metals demand weigh (Updates throughout, moves dateline from SINGAPORE)
+* Investors fear tariffs will hurt growth, metals demand (Updates with official prices)

 By Peter Hobson